WebTender/kuma-waybar/README.md

     "format": "🐻 {}"
 },
 ```

+Note: The default format is ANSI for the CLI, specify --format=waybar in the `exec` command.

 Clicking on the module will open the Uptime Kuma dashboard in your default browser.
 Interval is in seconds, so it will update automatically every 60 seconds.